JoeHadf/RootWoodlandGenerator/README.md

 - Editing names and denizens and control of each clearing (DONE).
 - Adding and Deleting clearings and paths to existing woodlands (DONE),
 - Saving and loading clearing layouts (DONE)
-- Options to reroll each element (clearing locations, paths, denizens, names, faction control) seperately.
+- Options to reroll each element (clearing locations, paths, denizens, names, faction control) seperately (DONE)
 - The river going between non-adjacent clearings that is both able to be randomly generated and editable (DONE)
-- Choosing which factions you want to be involved in faction control setup.
+- Choosing which factions you want to be involved in faction control setup (DONE)